ryansgot/android-java-coverage-merger/README.md

 ```

 # Releases

+## 0.1.0: Better Gradle 6+ Support
+* It seems some gradle version/jacoco version combos were not picking up the .exec file output.
+This version changes to specify the output file on a per-test-task basis.

 ## 0.0.3: Gradle 6+ Support
 * Gradle 6.0 backtracked on the way that you set `additionalSourceDirs` and `additionalClassDirs`, no longer allowing you to use the setters for them.
 Additioanlly, I had to change how execution files got added.